 Smart Contracts and IPR management

 The enormous potential of blockchain and its real-world application has increasingly gained traction throughout all industries.
 In 2017 the dreamlike growth in value of the blockchain-based cryptocurrency "Bitcoin" brought the concept of blockchain to the attention of the general public.
-However, the ongoing debate about Bitcoin's suitability as a financial investment should not detract from the fact that the underlying technology of the blockchain-protocol and similar technologies based on the idea of a decentralized register are going to have tremendous impact on how we – and machines - do business in the future.
+However, the ongoing debate about Bitcoin's suitability as a financial investment and the ecological impact of Bitcoin mining should not detract from the fact that the underlying technology of the blockchain-protocol and similar technologies based on the idea of a decentralized register are going to have tremendous impact on how we – and machines – do business in the future.
 This is especially due to the fast-growing digitization and automation of our world in general.
 While the bandwidth of real-world use cases is still subject to ongoing research, one of the fields that will profit from the possibilities of blockchain are "smart contracts", i.e. legal contracts built and executed (entirely or in parts) by means of software.
 The present article aims to provide a first glimpse on how Intellectual Property Rights ("IPR") might play a role in this "new world" of blockchain and smart contracts.

 Blockchain and Smart Contracts – an overview